marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 ## Youtube Video

-I have recorded a detailed YouTube video, if you prefer the video content.
+I have recorded a detailed YouTube video if you prefer the video content.

 [Unlock the Powers of C# Record](https://youtu.be/8E12kEeLOKg)